 Instead of viewing your refund as your “forced savings,” Ferrari recommends setting up automatic transfers from checking to savings accounts.

 “I find a lot of people that are living paycheck to paycheck, and they feel they can just pay their bills and can’t save,” Ferrari said.
 “But they need to adjust their withholdings [and] put that money aside into savings.”

-The amount that is withheld from your paycheck is based in part on the number of exemptions you entered on the W-4 you gave to your employer.
-If you’d like to adjust your withholding to get bigger paychecks and a smaller tax refund (or vice-versa), try our W-4 Salary Calculator.
+The amount that is withheld from your paycheck is based in part on the number of allowances you entered on the W-4 you gave to your employer.
+If you’d like to adjust your withholding to get bigger paychecks and a smaller tax refund (or vice-versa), try our W-4 Withholding Calculator.
 You can test different scenarios to help predict the effect on your paycheck and next year’s tax refund.
 To get started, all you need is a copy of last year’s tax return and your latest paycheck.